Halicery/JSON-VBAProject/JSONPATH.md

 </details>

-## Array indexes
+### Array indexes

-Extending Path Expression with array indices on arrays all JSON value has their unique path:
+Extending Path Expression with array indices on arrays every JSON value will have a unique path.
+The basic Path Expression syntax thus consist of:

+- object-step on objects yields the named member value
+- array-step on arrays yields the n<sup>th</sup> array member value

 <details>
 <summary>Every absolute path values</summary>